OyaCanli/awesome-android-oem-issues/.github/ISSUE_TEMPLATE/oem-bug-report.md

  - OS: [e.g. Android 7]
  - Api Version [e.g. API24]

-**APIs, libraries related to your bug** e.g. Camera Api e.g. Accelerometer
+**APIs, libraries related to your bug:**
+ - e.g. Camera Api
+ - e.g. Accelerometer

 **Expected behavior**
 A clear and concise description of what you expected to happen.